-Spurred by the growing popularity of plant-based meat substitutes, stakeholders in the meat industry have released a series of ads decrying what they call "ultra-processed imitations"—and health experts are cautioning against any quick endorsements of the new products, Anahad O'Connor reports for the New York Times.
+Spurred by the growing popularity of plant-based meat substitutes, stakeholders in the meat industry are pushing back against what they call "ultra-processed imitations"—and health experts are cautioning against any quick endorsements of the new products, Anahad O'Connor reports for the New York Times.

 Growth in popularity leads to ads against plant-based meat

 In recent years, the plant-based burger industry has gone mainstream, with fast food chains like Burger King and KFC offering plant-based meat options.

 According to Darren Seifer, an analyst at market research firm NPD Group, 90% of customers purchasing plant-based meats are meat-eaters who believe the products are healthier and better for the environment.